matkog1/RWA-Movies/README.md

 This project is a web application designed for managing a video streaming service.
 It encompasses three main modules: integration with third-party services, administrative management, and public user access.
 The application is built using **ASP.NET Core** technologies to provide a robust and scalable solution for video content management.

 ## Modules
+### Testing steps
+Before starting please run the database script in Microsoft SqlServerManagment (SSMS).
+Please check the connection string is valid.
+After that you can start the projects.

 ### Integration Module